Menaka: Mahabharata

 Menaka is more prominently attested in the Mahabharata (c.
 400 BC - 400 AD) as an apsara (celestial nymphs) of extraordinary beauty.
 The Adi Parva (1.74.68) of the Mahabharata describes Menaka as the mind-born daughter of the creator god Brahma and classifies her among the six greatest celestial maidens, alongside Urvashi, Purvachitti, Sahajanya, Ghritachi, and Vishvachi.
 She further appears in several celebratory and courtly contexts in the epic, such as attending the birth festival (Janmotsava) of the hero Arjuna and singing on that occasion (Adi Parva 1.122.64).
-Additionally, Menaka performs as a dancer in the court of Kubera (Sabha Parva 2.10.10), and gives a musical performance in honour of Arjuna at Indra’s court (Vana Parva 3.43.29).
+Additionally, Menaka performs as a dancer in the court of Kubera (Sabha Parva 2.10.10), and gives a musical performance in honour of Arjuna at Indra's court (Vana Parva 3.43.29).

 The Adi Parva 1.71–72 of the epic narrates the most well-known version of her seduction of the sage Vishvamitra in detail.
-Alarmed by the power of Vishvamitra’s asceticism, Indra summons Menaka and praises her as the foremost among apsaras.
-He asks her to use her beauty and charm to seduce the sage, fearing that Vishvamitra’s spiritual power may threaten the gods themselves.
-Menaka hesitates, expressing fear of Vishvamitra’s formidable energy, wrath, and self-control.
-Still, she agrees to carry out Indra’s request, provided she is assisted by the wind-god Marut and the god of love, Kamadeva.
-With their help, Menaka enters Vishvamitra’s forest retreat.
+Alarmed by the power of Vishvamitra's asceticism, Indra summons Menaka and praises her as the foremost among apsaras.
+He asks her to use her beauty and charm to seduce the sage, fearing that Vishvamitra's spiritual power may threaten the gods themselves.
+Menaka hesitates, expressing fear of Vishvamitra's formidable energy, wrath, and self-control.
+Still, she agrees to carry out Indra's request, provided she is assisted by the wind-god Marut and the god of love, Kamadeva.
+With their help, Menaka enters Vishvamitra's forest retreat.
 As she performs before him, Marut suddenly blows away her garments, revealing her nude body.
 Pretending to be startled and modest, she tries to recover her attire.
 Vishvamitra sees her, is captivated by her youthful charm, and invites her to stay.
-Menaka accepts, and they live together for a long period, enjoying each other’s company.
+Menaka accepts, and they live together for a long period, enjoying each other's company.
 Eventually, Menaka gives birth to a daughter, Shakuntala.
 When the child is born, Menaka takes her to the banks of the river Malini, in the Himalayas, and leaves her there before returning to heaven.
 The infant is surrounded by vultures, who protect her from harm.
 She is later discovered by the sage Kanva, who raises her as his own.

 In another episode from the Mahabharata (Adi Parva, 1.8–12), Menaka courts Vishvavasu, the king of Gandharvas (celestial musicians) and becomes the mother of a daughter named Pramadvara.
 Like with Shakuntala, when the time comes to give birth, Menaka, without any maternal affection, leaves the newborn Pramadvara on the banks of a river near the hermitage of the sage Sthulakesha and returns to heaven.
+The Udyoga Parva mentions another Gandharva, namely Urnayu, with Menaka as a couple.